Valuing Probabilistic Foresight

 The better our global sensors, computers, databases, software, communications systems, and collaborative foresight software get in coming years, the more we’ll see anticipation skills move into every walk of life.
 As media theorist Alvis Brigis proposes in his “total systems quantification” vision, our leading information services companies, like Google, are figuring out how to use a blend of unsupervised machine learning and human training to “tag the world”, and build increasingly accurate semantic and quantitative maps and correlative models of our past, present, and future.
 Once we have public semantic and quantitative maps and models that update in real-time, we’ll be able to do constant experiments aimed at improving their accuracy.
 Science, strategy, and collaboration will be more immediate than ever before.

 Good leaders recognize that guiding the future is a continual negotiation between what we want and what our universal and planetary environment is delivering, and will allow.
-Our universal environment is complex, powerful, and still only partly understood.
-We’ll explore that amazing environment further in Chapters 2 and 8.
+We’ll say more about the need for an adaptive balance between possible and probable futures thinking in Chapter 3.